Saudi Arabia eyeing huge amount of remittances sent by expats every year

 Observers believe that this move might be to decrease the reliance on revenues earned through oil by Saudi Arabia and shift to other means of finance.

-Apart from Saudi Arabia, it seems UAE has also been considering on imposing a tax on remittances as well.
+Apart from Saudi Arabia, it seems UAE has also been considering on imposing a tax on remittances as well.—APP